 \subsection{Batch Inference Scaling}

-Table~\ref{tab:batch_scaling} reports the geometric mean speedup of the GPU-FPGA system over GPU-centric baselines across different batch sizes.
-We observe the speedup increases with batch size for sparse attention and RAG methods, decreases for Memory-as-Context, and slowdown for MemAgent.
-We explain the reason of the batch inference scaling for these methods as follows:
+Table~\ref{tab:batch_scaling} reports the geomean speedup of the GPU-FPGA system over GPU-centric baselines across different batch sizes.
+We observe the speedup increases with batch size for sparse attention and RAG methods, decreases for Memory as Context, and slowdown for MemAgent:

-\begin{itemize}[wide=0pt] \item \textbf{Sparse attention.} KV cache and latent indexing embeddings are not shared across samples within a batch~\cite{zhao2024atom}, so increasing batch size does not improve data reuse for score computations in sparse attention on GPUs.
+\begin{itemize}[wide=0pt] \item \textbf{Sparse attention.} KV cache and latent indexing embeddings are not shared across samples within a batch~\cite{zhao2024atom}.
+Thus, high batch size does not improve data reuse for score computations in sparse attention on GPUs.
 The GPU-FPGA system can still exploit the advantages of high HBM bandwidth utilization.
-In contrast, dense components such as linear projections and feedforward layers benefit from higher weight reuse.
-As batch size increases, a larger fraction of latency is attributed to sparse attention, amplifying the benefit of offloading and resulting in increasing speedup.
+In contrast, dense components such as linear projections and feedforward layers benefit from weight reuse.
+As batch size grows, a larger fraction of latency is attributed to sparse attention, amplifying the benefit of FPGA with increasing speedup.

 \item \textbf{RAG.} Methods such as DRAGIN, FLARE, and FS-RAG rely on lexical retrieval with BM25 scoring, where both data access and computation are input-dependent and cannot be shared across batch samples.
 Similar to sparse attention, batching primarily improves GPU efficiency for dense components but not retrieval.
 Consequently, the relative cost of retrieval increases with batch size, leading to larger speedups with GPU-FPGA systems.
 Two-stage RAG can obtain benefits by batch inference through improved weight reuse in the reranker, enhancing GPU utilization and moderating the speedup gain.